AdobeDocs/experience-platform.en/help/destinations/destination-sdk/message-format.md

   * this section contains all the identities that are present on the profile and which were mapped by
 * attributes (depending on the destination configuration, these might be present on the profile).
 There is also a slight difference to note between predefined attributes and freeform attributes:
   * for *freeform attributes*, these contain a `.value` path if the attribute is present on the profile (see the `lastName` attribute from example 1).
 If they aren't present on the profile, they won't contain the `.value` path (see `firstName` attribute from example 1).
   * for *predefined attributes*, these do not contain a `.value` path.
 All mapped attributes that are present on a profile will be present in the attributes map.
-The ones that are not will not be present (see Example 2 - the firstName attribute does not exist on the profile).
+The ones that are not will not be present (see Example 2 - the `firstName` attribute does not exist on the profile).

-See below two examples of profiles in Experience Platform
+See below two examples of profiles in Experience Platform:

 ### Example 1 with `segmentMembership`, `identityMap` and attributes for freeform attributes {#example-1}